papalozarou/piRouter/README.md

 rtt min/avg/max/mdev = 31.199/46.540/58.827/8.962 ms
 ```

 All of the above will need to be done again at every reboot.
-To avoid this, we will add the `/etc/network/interfaces.d/wwan0` file from this repo into `/etc/network/interfaces.d/`:
+To avoid this, add the `/etc/network/interfaces.d/wwan0` file from this repo into `/etc/network/interfaces.d/`:

 ```
 :~ $ sudo mv ~/piRouter//etc/network/interfaces.d/wwan0 /etc/network/interfaces.d/wwan0